NaszvadiG/cim-xa/README.md

 application/config/database.php.
 IMPORTANT: If sessions are needed then PHP or Zend sessions should be used instead of CodeIgniter's.
 IMPORTANT: <a href="http://www.php.net/manual/en/session.security.php">See PHP session security details here</a>

-THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of both Savant and CodeIgniter view usage.
+THERE IS A SMALL SAMPLE CONTROLLER in application/controllers/site.php including examples of several forms of usage.